Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 end
 ```

-From the item you can then call `item.code` to run it.
-The order of rendering and content depends on the item being implemented.
-You will probably want the background rendered before the content, though.
+From within the item you can then call `item.code` to run the function with its content.
+When to run it is up to you, but remember you might want to render the background of this item behind its content, so in most cases, perhaps it's better to do at least some of the rendering first.
+(This is not important in items that have no children.)